germanramos/dployr/README.md

 It provides a featured [command-line interface](#command-line-interface) and [programmatic API](#programmatic-api)

-**Note about project stage**: Dployr was tested and used in production projects since its born, however it's still under `beta` stage and major changes could be done in future versions.
+**Note about project stage**: Dployr was tested and used in production projects since its born, however it's still under `beta` stage and major changes could be done in future minor versions which retrocompability will not be a premise.
 It's recommended to use it in non-hostile projects

 ## Installation